 The foundation of a representative democracy is that the legislative body represents the will of the people.
 The fundamental principle of democracy is majority rule.
 Gerrymandering countermands democracy.
 In Wisconsin, the two-party composition of voters is 51.29% for one party and 48.21% for the other.
 However, the current State Assembly Legislative District map is likely to yield only 35% of representatives to the majority party.
-In other words, in Wisconsin, the gerrymandered map results in a State Assembly ruled by the minority party.
+In other words, in Wisconsin, the gerrymandered map results in a state legislature ruled by the minority party.
 We see the same pattern in Pennsylvania.
 Here, the composition of voters in the state is 52.80% and 47.30%.
 However, the current map for the State House is designed to allocate only 47% of the representatives to the majority party.
-A fair
+A fair map eliminates gerrymandering and ensures that the legislature is truly representative.